wxWidgets/website/thanks/index.md

 ### Other Support

-We would like to thank [Artificial Intelligence and its Applications Institute][AIAI], University of Edinburgh (and in particular
+We would like to thank the [Artificial Intelligence and its Applications Institute][AIAI], University of Edinburgh (and in particular
 Austin Tate and Robert Rae) for supporting the original work and giving permission to liberate the wxWidgets source.